austinmcorso/WebdriverVisualRegressionSkeleton/README.md

   * gulp => runs visual regression tests against production environment
   * gulp --env=stage => runs visual regression tests against stage environment
   * gulp reset-baselines --env=dev => resets baselines for the dev environment

+## Test Examples:
+  * global.js - Basic testing of components
+  * homepage.js - Testing pages with dynamic content.
+Here we execute jQuery prior to screenshots to hide dynamic content that could throw off our tests
+  * office_hompeages.js - Executing tests against a set of pages.
+Here we have a list of office pages and we run a single test against each.